Maple Leafs captain Auston Matthews out day-to-day with upper-body injury

-TORONTO — Auston Matthews is taking a seat.
-His teammates will try and fill the void.

-The Maple Leafs superstar captain was set to miss Tuesday’s visit from the Atlantic Division rival Boston Bruins with an upper-body injury.
+TORONTO (AP) — The Maple Leafs superstar captain Auston Matthews was set to miss Tuesday night’s game against the Atlantic Division rival Boston Bruins with an upper-body injury.

-Toronto head coach Craig Berube said following the morning skate that Matthews, who’s listed as day-to-day, has been “fighting through” the issue but added it’s not related to the centre’s past wrist problems.
+Toronto coach Craig Berube said following the morning skate that Matthews, who’s listed as day-to-day, has been “fighting through” the issue but added it’s not related to the center’s past wrist problems.

 Matthews has five goals and 11 points in 13 games this season.
 He picked up an assist and played more than 22 minutes in Sunday’s 2-1 overtime road loss to the Minnesota Wild.